MockingbirdME/game_md/magic/arcane_powers.md

 * Relocate - short, space, all mages
     * (3+) - target object of up to 10X pounds that is not held by a character can be relocated up to X meters.
 Additional successes can be spent to increase the weight of the object by up to 10lbs each.
 For each half of the weight (minimum 1 lb) the target object is the range may be extended by 1 meter.
 This effect can not cause the target to relocate to within another object/character.
     * (3+) - target character with up to combined body and size attributes of X may be relocated by up to X meters, plus one meter per additional success spent.
 The target’s combined stats may be reduced for this calculation by one for each additional success spent; a caster targeting himself may choose to reduce his body stat to 1 for the purposes of this effect.
 This effect can not cause the target to relocate to within another object/character.
+* Resist Magic - touch, fortification or arcane, all mages
+    * (1+) - reduce any damage dealt by an arcane effect or spell by X plus one per additional success spent.
+    * (1+) - increase the difficulty of an arcane effect or spell to affect you by X plus one per additional success spent.
 * Resist Shock - touch, lightning, all mages
     * (1+) - increase the target’s lightning resistance by X plus one per additional success spent.
 * Resist Temperature - touch, cold or fire, all mages